katherinew5896/sep11-freedom-project/tool/learning-log.md

 </script>
 `````
 You would add the code to your html in the script.
-I then started to change some code I had copied from the Kaboom add.
+I then started to change some code I had copied from the Kaboom ad.

 ### 10/20/24
 The first thing I learned was how to add sprite, the code for this is: